 You pay for internet connection by the hour, it’s not cheap and wi-fi is usually poor.
 We went cold turkey and took an internet holiday, it was great but these days as a digital nomad, I don’t think I could do it.

-As both of our Norwegian cruises were Atlantic Crossings, we didn’t have to worry about the cost of getting off the ship.
+As our first 2 Norwegian cruises were Atlantic Crossings, we didn’t have to worry about the cost of getting off the ship.
 This is something you need to research for yourself.
 A multi-stop cruise could hit you hard in the pocket if you take the ships planned day trips.
 We’ve taken cruise ship shore excursions with another cruise line, you could take a look at our reports on those here.

 Repositioning cruises are A to B cruises and not the usual round trip.

-They happen when a ship is being moved from the shipyards to its new home ( as our first cruise was) and when a ship is changing location at the beginning or end of a season ( as our second one will be).
+They happen when a ship is being moved from the shipyards to its new home ( as our first cruise was) and when a ship is changing location at the beginning or end of a season ( as our second one was).